 If you are planning a refresh for a kitchen or bathroom, you may need to know how to remove wall tiles.
 Taking on the task of removing wall tiles yourself isn’t as difficult as you might imagine.
 Messy, yes, and we can’t promise your manicure will survive, but it’s one of the lower skilled DIY tasks and virtually impossible to get wrong.

-For this step-by-step guide to removing wall tiles, we asked tile and DIY experts for their top tips to increase your chances of success; with old, cracked or uneven tiles off, you can then learn how to tile a wall for that slick new look.
+For this step-by-step guide to removing wall tiles, we asked tile and DIY experts for their top tips to increase your chances of success; with old, cracked or uneven tiles off, you can then learn how to grout tiles after tiling a wall and create a slick new look.

 ‘Removing tiles is an easy job but there are a few tools and tricks that will ensure the job goes smoothly,’ says Anna Forden, head of buying at Walls & Floors (opens in new tab).
 ‘If you have a friend who can help clear up behind you as you go, it will the task much quicker and more fun.’